Hispanic Admirals in the United States Navy: David Glasgow Farragut

-Born on July 5, 1801 at Campbell's Station, near Knoxville, Tennessee, David Glasgow Farragut (born James Farragut) was the second son of Elizabeth Farragut and her husband Jorge Farragut Mesquida, a Spanish– by descent and a Minorquin by birth, who had emigrated to America in 1776.
+Born on July 5, 1801, at Campbell's Station, near Knoxville, Tennessee, David Glasgow Farragut (born James Farragut) was the second son of Elizabeth Farragut and her husband Jorge Farragut Mesquida, a Spanish– by descent and a Minorquin by birth, who had emigrated to America in 1776.
 Jorge Farragut Mesquida served during the American Revolution.
 In 1808, Farragut's mother died from yellow fever and his father then gave him up for adoption.
 He was adopted by future-U.S. Navy Captain David Porter.

 Farragut entered the Navy as a midshipman on December 17, 1810.
-His first naval combat experience came in the War of 1812, when the ship to which he was assigned, the Essex, captured an enemy vessel and, at the age of 12 years he was given the assignment to bring the ship safely to port.
+His first naval combat experience came in the War of 1812, when the ship to which he was assigned, the Essex, captured an enemy vessel and, at the age of 12 he was given the assignment to bring the ship safely to port.

 Civil War

 In April 1862, Farragut was the "flag officer" in command of the West Gulf Blockading Squadron.
 With his flagship, the Hartford, he ran past Fort Jackson and Fort St. Philip and the Chalmette, Louisiana, batteries to take the city and port of New Orleans, Louisiana.
 This victory was an influential factor when in 1862, Congress created the rank of admiral and named Farragut and eight other naval officers (which also included his foster brother David Dixon Porter) as rear admirals.
 Thus, Farragut became the first Hispanic-American admiral in the United States Navy.